dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 - example: "birther" movement:
-  - encouraged Barack Obama's most vocal (and perhaps most irrational) opposition to self-identify on social media.
+  - encouraged Barack Obama's most vocal (and perhaps more irrational) opposition to self-identify on social media.
     - well ... now you have a list of your most energetic opponents to harass IRL.